-1.0 Purpose of Report or Summary of main Issues 1.1 At the SP&R meeting in December 2018, the Committee agreed to allocate one-off funding of £320,000 as additional support to events and festivals in financial year 2019/20 pending agreement on the 10-year Cultural Programme which will be presented to Committee later this year.
+"1.0 Purpose of Report or Summary of Main Issues

+- 1.1 At the Strategic Policy and Resources meeting in December 2018, the Committee agreed to allocate one-off funding of £320,000 as additional support to events and festivals in financial year 2019/20 pending agreement on the 10-year Cultural Programme which will be presented to Committee later this year.
 This was on the understanding that the City Growth and Regeneration Committee would decide on the exact allocations.
-At the January 2019 meeting of City Growth and Regeneration Committee, Members agreed to defer consideration of a report setting out recommendations for an interim position for Events and Festivals in 2019/20.
+At the January 2019 meeting of the City Growth and Regeneration Committee, Members agreed to defer consideration of a report setting out recommendations for an interim position for Events and Festivals in 2019/20.
 It was agreed that the report would be taken back to Committee in February following Party briefings.
-These have now taken place.

-1.2 The purpose of this report is to provide an update to Members on the implementation of recommendations for the development of Events and Festivals in the context of developing a long-term cultural programme (with some additional information provided) and to agree an interim position for 2019/20.
-2.0 Recommendations 2.1 It is recommended that the Committee: - consider whether it wishes to allocate £225,000 of this funding as outlined in 3.16. - consider whether £95,000 of this funding is allocated for growth festivals, as outlined in 3.20, and that Council officers will develop and deliver a programme to support growth festivals in 19/20 subject to Committee approving the breakdown of funding allocations.
-3.0 Main Report 3.1 Background At a meeting of City Growth and Regeneration Committee in December 2018, it was agreed that further consideration should be given to an interim position for events and festivals.
+These have now taken place. - 1.2 The purpose of this report is to provide an update to Members on the implementation of recommendations for the development of Events and Festivals in the context of developing a long-term cultural programme (with some additional information provided) and to agree an interim position for 2019/20.

+2.1 It is recommended that the Committee:

+- (i) consider whether it wishes to allocate £225,000 of this funding as outlined in 3.16. - (ii) consider whether £95,000 of this funding is allocated for growth festivals, as outlined in 3.20, and that Council officers will develop and deliver a programme to support growth festivals in 19/20 subject to Committee approving the breakdown of funding allocations.

+3.1 Background

+At a meeting of City Growth and Regeneration Committee in December 2018, it was agreed that further consideration should be given to an interim position for events and festivals.
 This interim position would be for one year only until a new cultural strategy would be agreed and implemented from April 2020 onwards that would include new funding processes.
-Members should note that events, festivals, culture and arts are funded in a number of ways as follows: Annual Events Programme - this is funded from the annual events budget and includes Council-organised events and a number of contracted events and funding contributions.
-A separate report is being presented on the 2019/20 programme.
-Core Multi-Annual Funding - a 4-year programme for supporting a wide range of culture and art organisations.
-The current programme runs from 2017-2020.
-Community Festivals Fund - a small-scale competitive programme which runs annually.
-Small Grants Programme for heritage and arts.
+Members should note that events, festivals, culture and arts are funded in a number of ways as follows:

+- Annual Events Programme this is funded from the annual events budget and includes Council-organised events and a number of contracted events and funding contributions.
+A separate report is being presented on the 2019/20 programme. - Core Multi-Annual Funding a 4-year programme for supporting a wide range of culture and art organisations.
+The current programme runs from 2017-2020. - Community Festivals Fund a small-scale competitive programme which runs annually. - Small Grants Programme for heritage and arts.

 In addition there are some requests which are made on an annual basis such as Friendship Four and basketball.
 These are brought to Committee separately.